Electric car sockets: everything you need to know for efficient recharging

 Fast charging sockets

-- CHAdeMO socket
+- Socket CHAdeMO

 CHAdeMO, short for "CHArge de MOve", is a Japanese fast-charging standard for electric vehicles, featuring a large oval connector for high current transmission in direct current (DC) with a maximum power of up to 400 kW for very fast charging.